oatmealandcoffee/ASDictionary/README.md

 **`valueForKey(aKey) -- (object) as object or (missing value)`**

 This returns the given value for a key.
 If it cannot find a value for that key because the key does not exist or some other error, it returns missing value.

+**`valueForIndex(anIndex) -- (integer) as object or (missing value)`**

+Returns the value for a given index.
+If the index is out of the bounds of the keys array, then it returns missing value.
+Else, it returns whatever is contained at the index of the values array.

 **`addValuesForKeys(someValues, someKeys) -- (list, list) -- as boolean`**